 How We Got Here

 The creation of Data Collaboration Platforms as a category was born out of a decades-long maturation of how companies leverage "big data."
 In the early 2000s, a number of Silicon Valley companies open-sourced software making it easier to collect, store, and analyze massive data sets.
 These software packages were initially adopted by large companies to help them manage their own data and quickly moved into mid-sized companies because of easy access through cloud platforms like Amazon Web Services (AWS).

 These new software platforms ran on a different paradigm than traditional databases and quickly the companies who had adopted them realized they had a talent problem.
 The infrastructure and the problems the infrastructure allowed them to solve were much different than what the existing employee pool was trained to work on.
 In turn, the second phase of the maturation was to hire a new class of employees who had a more sophisticated data background.
 The employees include data scientists, data engineers, and data analysts who were used to working with a toolset more complicated and powerful than Microsoft Excel.
 With the infrastructure and talent pool in place predictive analytics, machine learning, and artificial intelligence now seemed less like science fiction and more like technologies that could be leveraged today.

-Data Streaming Platforms represent a new product category.
+Data Collaboration Platforms represent a new product category.
 Membership to that category requires that the product follow four essential tenants.

 Not all data is created equal.
-Data Streaming Platforms strive to simplify the data supply chain.
+Data Collaboration Platforms strive to simplify the data supply chain.
 Wells Fargo's definition of data fidelity is: